 “Buy now”.
 “Sign up here”.
 “Download our white paper here”.
 You know them, those short sentences that start with a verb in the imperative.
 Marketers call them a ‘call to action’, or a CTA.
 You see them everywhere, and they were created to convince people.
-To be a customer somewhere further down the funnel.
-But how exactly do you create a good call to action?
+To turn leads into customers somewhere further down the funnel.
+You can publish all the content in the world to attract people, but without a CTA, none of that really matters.
+So how exactly do you create a good call to action?

 A CTA encourages people to take a certain action, as the name itself says.
 It helps you communicate to your visitor what the purpose is of the page they are n.
 A good call-to-action will help you get an ROI from your website.
 It makes sense: using clear and convincing CTA’s, will help your audience take the desired action.

 A good CTA guides your visitor through your website towards a certain target.
 They literally show your visitors the way.
 Just like real signposts, you place them in a well-thought-out place.
 This will ensure that people don’t get lost on your website and end up leaving without reaching their target.

 Think about where you want to use which CTA.
 For example: ‘Order now’ as call-to-action on a webpage where there are no products, is just stupid.
 You guide visitors through a logical process on your website or via email campaigns.
 Then also you need to build your call-to-actions logically.
 The text and color you use for your call-to-action should also support your goal.

 Writing good CTA’s is not as easy as it looks.
 Writing the perfect call-to-action can take some time.
 It is a process of thinking, writing, deleting, testing and adjusting.
 Test with different versions and then build on your findings.